Greenock and Wemyss Bay Railway: Absorbed by the Caledonian

 At Wemyss Bay ... quite apart from the beauty of the station itself, the traffic facilities provided in the reconstruction of 1900 are remarkable in themselves.
 The enterprising timetables of the day required that a train and a steamer should arrive simultaneously, and exchange passengers.
 Although the changeover did not need to be done at the lightning speed demanded by the most competitive services at Gourock, there was to be no dawdling about.
 The station platforms, and the approach ways to the steamer berths, were therefore made exceptionally wide, so that two opposing streams of pedestrians could pass without interference.
 From the railway point of view, while the two long island platforms provided four platform faces for trains, a third line was laid in between the two island platforms to enable locomotives of incoming trains to be released immediately on arrival, and "run round" their trains.

 The station had a purely decorative italianate clock tower.
 It opened on 7 December 1903; the architect was James Miller.
 The improvement works on the line between 1898 and 1907 cost the Caledonian Railway more than £267,000.

 The Caledonian Steam Packet Company

-The Caledonian Railway had long been dissatisfied with the service provided by independent steamer operators for the onward connections from its piers, and in 1889 it tried to obtain parliamentary powers to operate steamers itself.
+The Caledonian Railway had long been dissatisfied with the service provided by independent steamer operators for the onward connections from its piers, and in 1889 it tried to obtain legal powers from Parliament to operate steamers itself.
 This was vigorously resisted by the steamboat operators, and was turned down by Parliament.
 The Caledonian established a nominally independent company, the Caledonian Steam Packet Company (CSPC), in May 1889.